korirj/esp-configuration-portal/README.md

 ## Setup
+You can find this Library in the Arduino IDE library manager.
+Go to 'Sketch > Include Library > Library Manager' search for 'ESPUI' and install.

+If you cannot use the Library Manager, you can download the repository and follow the instructions to manually install libraries.

 What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

 Proceed to describe how to install / setup one's local environment / get started with the project.